-The following GASB pronouncements have been issued, but are not effective as of June 30, 2019:
+The following GASB pronouncements have been issued, but are not effective as of June 30, 2020:

 GASB Statement No. 84, Fiduciary Activities.
 Issued January 2017, this statement establishes criteria for identifying fiduciary activities of all state and local governments.
-GASB 84 will be effective fiscal year ending June 30, 2020.
+GASB 84 will be effective for the District for fiscal year ending June 30, 2021.